kwesterfeld/rewritehtml/README.md

-To accomplish this, one would need to construct a similar mapping for proxy-servlet (org.mitre.dsmiley.httpproxy.ProxyServlet, used in example project) and the Rewrite HTML Filter (com.kawsoft.rewritehtml.HtmlTranslationFilter) in a web application's web.xml.
+To accomplish this, one would need to construct a similar mapping for proxy-servlet (org.mitre.dsmiley.httpproxy.ProxyServlet, used in example project) and the Rewrite HTML Filter (com.westerfeld.rewritehtml.HtmlTranslationFilter) in a web application's web.xml.
 See the example on how this is done.

-Another helpful filter is provided (com.kawsoft.rewritehtml.RemoteUserExpressionFilter) which allows a MVEL expression to be used to supply the value of HttpServletRequest.getRemoteUser() using session data, or a constant, to a proxied backend application.  *DO NOT* map this as a constant as the
+Another helpful filter is provided (com.westerfeld.rewritehtml.RemoteUserExpressionFilter) which allows a MVEL expression to be used to supply the value of HttpServletRequest.getRemoteUser() using session data, or a constant, to a proxied backend application.  *DO NOT* map this as a constant as the